 The questions above - about where state spaces come from, about the relationship between planning and design, about what happens when formalisms meet institutional reality - are not only relevant to my experience at SCÖ.
 They point toward a challenge that service design as a discipline has not yet adequately addressed.

-Public services are increasingly shaped by algorithmic and AI-driven systems.
-The Pathway Generator at SCÖ was one example - a decision-support tool that recommends rehabilitation interventions based on a person's state.
-But the same logic operates in risk scoring systems that allocate resources, triage tools that prioritise cases, and the growing range of generative and agentic systems being introduced into public service delivery.
-Whether these systems make their ontological commitments explicit (as PDDL-style planning does) or embed them implicitly (as large language models do), they all presuppose representations of the domains they operate in: objects with properties, states with transitions, events with preconditions and effects.
-Someone has to construct those representations - or, in the case of generative AI, someone has to understand what representations the model has absorbed and decide whether they are adequate for the context.
-These are design decisions of the first order.
-They determine what the system can see, what it can reason about, and what it renders invisible.
+Public services are increasingly shaped by algorithmic systems.
+The Pathway Generator at SCÖ was one example, but the same structural requirements operate in risk scoring systems that allocate resources, triage tools that prioritise cases, and the generative and agentic technologies now entering public service delivery.
+All of these systems presuppose representations of the domains they operate in - objects with properties, states with transitions, events with preconditions and effects - whether those representations are made explicit (as in PDDL-style planning) or absorbed implicitly from training data (as in large language models).
+Someone has to construct or interrogate those representations.
+These are design decisions of the first order; they determine what the system can see, what it can reason about, and what it renders invisible.

 Service design has a rich practice tradition for understanding how people experience services, how organisations deliver them, and how both could work better.
 But the discipline's representational toolkit - journey maps, blueprints, service ecologies - was developed for a different purpose.
 These tools foreground actions, experiences, and touchpoints.
 They do not readily express the ontological commitments that algorithmic systems require: what objects exist, what properties they have, how those properties change over time, and what constitutes a legitimate transition between states.
 When service designers cannot participate in these foundational questions, the most consequential design decisions get made elsewhere - by data scientists choosing features, by engineers defining schemas, by product managers specifying business rules - often without the contextual understanding that design practice provides.